 Check out our Facebook page for up-to-date pictures.

 Carter and Hunter Morris, licensed professional guides specializing in fly fishing for rainbow, brook and brown trout.
 (706) 833-1083 (www.flyfishingnorthgeorgia.com) (facebook.com/flyfishingnorthgeorgia)--- Carter: I had a trip with two great guys from Evans and the weather was just perfect for trout fishing: overcast with occasional showers and cool temperatures.
 They fished hard and were pretty good fly fishermen, but no fish were netted.
 Three days later, I had another trip on the same stream with a couple from Florida.
 Skies were bright blue and there was a ridge of high pressure over us.
 They landed 10 large rainbows, one nice brown and had two very large trout break their lines.
 We fished the same water as the Evans guys.
 Go figure.
 Streams are low and clear, but trout are becoming active again as water temperatures cool.
 Wear dark colors and be stealthy, using small dry flies and long leaders if you want to catch some nice north Georgia trout during September.

 MERRY LAND BRICKYARD PONDS

-Check-in station, 1408 Doug Barnard Parkway, Gene Kirkland, (706 722-8263) – Military personnel, senior citizens can fish for half-price.
+Check-in station, 1408 Doug Barnard Parkway, Gene Kirkland, (706 722-8263) --- Military personnel, senior citizens, you can fish for half-price.
 If you’re handicapped, you can fish for free.
-Anyone fishing on Mondays and Tuesdays can fish for half-price.
 Contact the bait and tackle shop for details.

 BEAUFORT, S.C. & VICINITY